akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 But when the moment came, nothing happened.

-Alice dropped her wine cup—no spill.
-Adela's cutting remark died on her lips as the Queen's gaze swept past.
+Avice dropped her wine cup—no spill.
+Eustacia's cutting remark died on her lips as the Queen's gaze swept past.
 Every trap, every cruelty, every planned humiliation simply… failed.

 Beatrice caught the Queen's eye across the hall.
 Matilda gave the smallest of nods.